akvorado/akvorado/console/data/docs/02-configuration.md

 The `gnmi` provider polls an exporter using gNMI.
 It accepts the following keys:

-- `targets` is a map from exporter IPs to target IPs.
+- `targets` is a map from exporter subnets to target IPs.
 When there is no match, the exporter IP is used.
 Other options are still using the exporter IP as a key, not the target IP.
 - `ports` is a map from exporter subnets to the gNMI port to use to poll exporters in the provided subnet.
+- `set-target` is a map from exporter subnets to a boolean to specify if target name should be set in gNMI path prefix.
+In this case, it is set to the exporter IP address.
+This is useful if the selected target is a gNMI gateway.
 - `authentication-parameters` is a map from exporter subnets to authentication parameters for gNMI targets.
 Authentication parameters accept the following
   keys: `username`, `password`, `insecure` (a boolean to use clear text),